 All tutors will be looking at improving technique and ability and also tune repertoire.

-If you are a beginner - investigate the March 2018 course first.
+If you are a complete beginner without an instrument - investigate the March 2019.

 Friday Night - Opening meeting and session